 Raised in California, Ann graduated with a BA in Biology from UC Santa Cruz, and a MPH in Public Health Epidemiology from Emory University in Atlanta.
 Her interest in Public Health was inspired by 12 years as a Paramedic working in Monterey, Santa Clara and Santa Cruz Counties.
 She has also enjoyed work as a mounted Park Ranger for a City, but most especially her job of white-water rafting guide during the summers when she could get away.
 Ann recently retired after 20 years as an Epidemiologist for the San Luis Obispo County Public Health Department.

-Susan McCutcheon, Director
+Susan McCutcheon, Secretary

 In accordance with our bylaws as a 501(c)(3) nonprofit, our Board members are not paid.
 Additionally, we do not have paid staff.
 EIN # 27-0809744